mojodojodev/mojodojo.dev/general/chris_faq.md

 ## C ABI
 We haven't designed this currently, but have a bunch of experience with native C/C++ interop from Swift using imported Clang modules.
 We're surely learn a lot from that experience when we get here.

+We'll do something similar to the swift/clang integration, so it will use clang to parse the C/c++ headers, but it will use the same ABI so it will link to code built by gcc/msvc or whatever else you're using

 ## Optimizing for accelerators and hardware
 ### General
 We'll be sharing more about this soon (it has been quite a bit to get just to today) but you can read a bit about it on our web page here: https://www.modular.com/hardware

 Also check out some more technical content here: https://docs.modular.com/mojo/programming-manual.html#parameterization-compile-time-meta-programming

+### Adding a new Hardware Accelerator
+Totally depends on the arch, and the compiler system for the target hw that is a very complicated question.

+Similarly, that is an insanely complicated question.
+Software is one of the hardest parts of AI HW.
+This is one of the big problems modular is solving.
+If you are interested, please check 'hardware' in get started.

 ### Community Contributions
 Yes, community is super important to us, we definitely can't do everything ourselves!